draconisPW/PWMAngband/docs/playing.rst

 upper case is used, then the particular option is described, and you are given the option of confirming or retracting that choice.
 Upper case selection is thus safer, but requires an extra key stroke.

-For more information on selecting object, see 'Customising the game'.